AbbanMuhammad/blog-preview-card-main/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - Blog-Preview-Card-Main solution

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is a solution to the [Blog-Preview-Card-Main challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help me improve my coding skills by building realistic projects.

 ## Table of contents